neutralinojs/gsoc2025/README.md

 ```
 - Implement package targets as internal plugins (import only required modules based on targets).
 Try to use modules like `targets/deb.js`, `targets/nsis.js` for dynamic loading.
 - Keep the codebase minimal by following design patterns and principles that the official neu CLI project uses.
+- Use neu CLI core APIs from the plugin and avoid repetitive code between neu CLI and Neutralinojs builder projects.
+- Recommend users to install the builder plugin from the neu CLI if they need app installers

 ## Contributing